Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] Enter the city and Yuri will learn **Final Gale** from Flynn (Sword Friend).
 - [ ] Toward the left of the blastia when Repede is at least level 60 to get Repede's **Tough Hound** title (Tough Hound).
 - [ ] Rest at the inn for a scene between the Spirits (Conversation between the Spirits).
+- [ ] Enter Aurnion and you will get Raven's **Shining Star** title if Raven has at least 100 Skills (Encouragement Of The Schwann Team Part 1).

 #### Zaphias
 - [ ] Check the fountain for a scene.